LuiseFreese/LuiseFreese/README.md

 # 👋 Hey there, I am Luise!

-* 💻 I work as an independent M365 Consultant and Low Code Dev
+* 💻 I work as an independent M365 Consultant and Developer, working with Power Platform
 * 🌍 I am based in Germany, but traveling the world
 * 🤯 BUMMER!
 IT'S COVID! -I traveled the world in the pre-Covid19 phase.
 Now I am at home and talk 8 hours straight into my monitor.
 After that, I start working 🤣.
 * 🎉 I am awarded as a Microsoft MVP Office Apps & Services